kiegroup/kie-wb-distributions/kie-eap-integration/README.md

     * Detect resource duplications in module definitions (including EAP base ones)
 * Customization
     * Support for static (not automatically resolved) dependencies.
+    * Support for static dependencies only when is building a given distribution.
     * Easy to add new distributions, just creating a pom file for each module

 Strategy